taikedz/alpacka/README.md

 ;-)

+## Warnings

+You can also set a warning for any action.
+Warnings are messages that are displayed before an action is carried out.
+For each warning, you get a 5 second grace period in which to press `Ctrl+C` to abort, or you can press return to immediately proceed.

+To set a warning:

+    sudo paf -w upgrade "Be careful when upgrading this server - it restarts the core service, which takes a while !"

+To unset a warning:

+    sudo paf -w upgrade .

+To simply view a set warning:

+    paf -w upgrade

 ## Why?

 Because I am too lazy to remember which command has what option names; and in some cases to get over some limitations of the package manager itself.

+I also forget what servers need special attention when doing system upgrades.
+Hah.

 # `pafs`